peerigon/erroz/README.md

 ### `error.toJSend()`

-By calling `toJSend()` you can convert your error to a JSend style object.
+Converts the error to a JSend-style object.

 ```javascript
 var err = new DuplicateError({ resource: "Unicorn", id: 1 });